Golden Osmanthus

 Adding to cartโ€ฆ The item has been added

-Golden Osmanthus (Huang Jin Gui) is a lightly oxidized Chinese oolong known for its soft florals and silky texture.
-Organically grown at lower elevations, this rolled oolong brews up a light golden liquor with a creamy body and gentle, lingering finish.
+This Huang Jin Gui is a lightly oxidized Chinese oolong known for its soft florals, silky texture, and remarkable ease of brewing.
+Organically grown at lower elevations, this rolled oolong produces a light golden liquor with a creamy body and gentle, lingering finish.

 Its aroma is sweet and candy-like, with floral notes reminiscent of white rose and orange blossom.
-The flavor carries a delicate nuttiness—like toasted almond or sweet cornflakes—layered with hints of fig and buttery grain.
-A beautifully expressive tea, perfect for slow sipping and quiet appreciation.
+The flavor carries a delicate nuttiness, like toasted almond or sweet cornflakes, layered with hints of fig and buttery grain.

 Flavor Profile

 Floral and creamy with notes of almond, orange blossom, fig, and sweet grain.
-Smooth and medium-bodied with a very soft finish.
+Smooth and medium-bodied with a soft, lingering finish.

 Perfect for Multiple Infusions